 5. Call a Professional to Service Appliances

-If you’re having problems with your stove or drain it may be time to call a professional.
+If you're having problems with your stove or drain, it may be time to call a professional.
 They will know how to fix the problem without causing a potential electrical fire.
 These can come from attempting to fix a broken stove or clogged dish disposal without the correct tools.
-If fire or flooding does occur, then a fire and water damage restoration service may be able to help.
+If fire or flooding does occur, then a fire and water damage restoration service may help.

 Following these tips can help you prevent problems like a drain clog or grease fire.
-Never leave your stove unattended when it’s on, don’t put grease down the drain, and call a professional if your kitchen appliances need maintenance.
-In the event a fire or flooding does happen in your kitchen, then a restoration professional may be able to help.
+Never leave your stove unattended when it's on, don't put grease down the drain, and call a professional if your kitchen appliances need maintenance.
+If a fire or flooding does happen in your kitchen, then a restoration professional may be able to help.

-A fire in a commercial business or a property managed real estate complex can be devastating, but when you add in the additional damages from the sprinkler systems kicking on, the commercial damages are enormous.
-Businesses and apartment complexes cannot afford to close for a day; it affects the lives of many different individuals.
+A fire in a commercial business or a property managed real estate complex can be devastating.
+Still, when you add in the additional damages from the sprinkler systems kicking on, the commercial damages are enormous.
+Businesses and apartment complexes cannot afford to close for a day; it affects many different individuals' lives.
 SERVPRO of Montgomery County offers 24/7 commercial damage services to get commercial businesses back on their feet in as little time as possible.

-Using SERVPRO commercial services is like a one stop shop.
-Continuing with the example, if a fire burns through a commercial business and the sprinkler system turns on, there are going to be both fire and water damages.
-SERVPRO’s commercial services are an umbrella term that extends our normal services into a commercial setting.
-SERVPRO is able to simultaneously treat fire and water damages.
+Using SERVPRO commercial services is like a one-stop-shop.
+Continuing with the example, if a fire burns through a commercial business and the sprinkler system turns on, there will be both fire and water damages.
+SERVPRO's commercial services are an umbrella term that extends our normal services into a commercial setting.
+SERVPRO can treat fire and water damages simultaneously.
 Our commercial services reduce the cost that businesses pay because they do not need to look for multiple companies.
 The other additional benefit to SERVPRO is that they are essentially a liaison between insurance companies and clients.

 Kitchen Fire Tips

 If you happen to have a grease fire in your home, do not pour water on it!
-It seems like it’s elementary, but when you’re panicked with a fire in your kitchen sometimes you can do silly things.
-Instead cover the fire with a cookie sheet to suffocate it.
-If it’s a small fire you can also use salt to put it out as well.
-Make sure to always have a fire extinguisher on hand just in case a fire breaks out in your kitchen.
+It seems like it’s elementary, but when you’re panicked with a fire in your kitchen, sometimes you can do silly things.
+Instead, cover the fire with a cookie sheet to suffocate it.
+If it’s a small fire, you can also use salt to put it out as well.
+Make sure to always have a fire extinguisher on hand just if a fire breaks out in your kitchen.

 Clarksville Home Fire Damage Restoration

-We recently responded to a service call regarding a local Clarksville home that experienced fire damage and was in need of SERVPRO of Montgomery County’s cleaning and restoration services.
+We recently responded to a service call regarding a local Clarksville home that experienced fire damage and needed SERVPRO of Montgomery County’s cleaning and restoration services.
 This home suffered extensive smoke damage from a grease fire that occurred in the kitchen.
-This fire also affected the roof of the home because the fire ended up burning through the ceiling, resulting in a large hole in the roof.
-As a result of the firefighters putting out the fire, there was also water damage issues inside the house.
+Additionally, the fire affected the home roof because the fire ended up burning through the ceiling, resulting in a large hole in the roof.
+As a result of the firefighters putting out the fire, there were water damage issues inside the house.

 Our team of production and service technicians arrived on the scene to remediate the damages.
-We cleaned all of the house, including the walls, ceilings, and all surfaces.
-Since the majority of the structure suffered smoke damage, including all of its contents, we hand cleaned every little bit of the client’s personal belongings, including mattresses, lamps, and many other household items.
-The house’s air ducts were also thoroughly cleaned by our trained on-staff experts.
+We cleaned all of the houses, including the walls, ceilings, and all surfaces.
+Since most of the structure suffered smoke damage, including its contents, we hand clean every little bit of the client’s personal belongings, including mattresses, lamps, and many other household items.
+Lastly, we thoroughly cleaned the house’s air ducts with our trained on-staff experts.